liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 `gulp deploy --live -u test@liferay.com -p test`

-**Extend:** allows you to specify what base theme to extend from.
+**extend:** allows you to specify what base theme to extend from.
 By default, themes created with the [theme generator](https://github.com/liferay/generator-liferay-theme) are based off the [styled theme](https://www.npmjs.com/package/liferay-theme-styled).